Spencerg223/Spencer-Gilbert-QMB6316/final_exam/README.md

 ```

-Enter a description of your sequence of adjustments
-to the regression model here.
-Be sure to address the four specification criteria
-described above.
+By removing each of The coefficients with a T-score less than .05, it is proven that

-The coefficients "Log_Fuel and Log_Cruise" should be removed on the basis of being insignificant figures.
+(Log_age, Tdrag, Log_horse and Log Cruise) should be removed on the basis of being insignificant figures.
-with t T-Value less than 2 according to the regression the coefficient should be removed from the regression.
+while removing these variables adjusted R squared decreased slightly in each iteration of the regression.
-By removing the two coefficients individually, both R and Rsquared decreased slightly.These changes are justified due to
+The removal of these coefficients are justified due to improving the regression as a whole.
-improving the regression as a whole but also fuel efficiency and cruising ability should not be heavily weighted in
-airplane sales, in comparison to the other criteria.

 ```